Bionif92/Cursos-de-Programacion/React/React.md

 ### The useCallback Hook

-You dont re create the function with useCallB
+You dont re create the function with useCallback, when passing functions to a dependency of sideeffect

 ````
 import { useRef, useState, useEffect, useCallback } from 'react';